Willowbank Primary School 1959

 I was madly in love with Gweneth and bought her a bar of chocolate once.
 Didn't make much of an impression tho.
 Later I had a crush on Christine Lupian from the class below us.
 I never told her.
 I dated Christine Dunsmuir a couple of times when we met at university.
 She had turned out to be a real cracker.
 But she dropped me!
 I should have stayed in touch with Janice Irvine, I bet she turned out to be stunning.

-My best friend was Alan Blackley who left our school when he was 9.
+My best friend was Allan Blackley who left our school when he was 9.
 We continued to meet after school and we were like blood brothers.
 I feel that friendship was a foundation for the rest of my life.

 Some Alumni's websites I found on a search:-